The-AI-Alliance/open-trusted-data-initiative/docs/catalog/language/language.markdown

 parent: Dataset Catalog
 ---

+# Datasets for Different Languages

 Datasets with different human languages, organized by geographic region in the &ldquo;child&rdquo; pages:

+## Keywords for the Langauges

 <div class="table-wrapper">
 <p>